potash/census-postgres/meta-scripts/README.md

 Returns the path to the root folder, set by set_census_upload_root().
 Called by various data functions, not usually called by the user.

+	set_data_product(data_year int, data_span int)

+Indicates the year and span of the ACS data product that is to be uploaded (e.g. ACS 2013 5-year summaries, which would be defined as such: `set_data_product(2013, 5)`).
+The user must call this function once per time the import process is carried out.

+	get_data_product()

+Returns the data product in a format that is used within the ACS data file names.
+Called by data functions and not intended to be called by the user.

     join_sequences(seq_id text array)

 seq_id: An array of sequence/segment names.